Senior Management's Organizational View as a Co-Producer of Organizational Change

 In the human resource manager survey, senior managers’ with lower organizational view scores were more inclined to choose organizational change programs with deterministic and animated components such as Corporate Downsizing and Business Process Reengineering, while those with slightly higher views chose programs of Total Quality Management and Cultural Transformation.
 The relationship in the senior manager survey also followed the expected pairing between organizational view and organizational change programs.
 These results demonstrate that the senior managers’ organizational view, within the boundaries of the co-producer relationship, does have a strong relationship to the organizational change program the organization chooses to implement.

 Citron, Craig F., "Senior Management's Organizational View as a Co-Producer of Organizational Change" (1999).
-Dissertations at the University of New Haven.
+Doctoral Works at the University of New Haven.
 22.